hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/04b-Components.md

 + HTML costom elements
   + another API described as HTML Web components
-  + extending HTML b y defining new elements
+  + extending HTML by defining new elements
   + telling the browser how to render them
-  + basic syntax: `customElement.define('my--widget', MyWidget);`
+  + basic syntax: `customElement.define('my-widget', MyWidget);`
   + constraints
     + containing a dash in the element's new name, e.g., `<my-calendar>`, `<app-list>`, etc.
     + `MyWidget`: a JS class object defining the behavior
     + optional 3rd parameter: a JS object containing an extended property, specifying the built-in element inherited
-  + `document.currentScript` syntax
+  + local document:
-    + selecting the "local document", the one corresponding to the page to avoid ambiguity of multiple WebComponents files
+    + the one corresponding to the page to avoid ambiguity of multiple WebComponents files
+    + syntax to select: `document.currentScript`
-    + `var localDoc = document.currentScript.ownerDocument`: select the document only in the HTML of document attached to the JavaScript
+    + selecting the document only in the HTML of document attached to the JavaScript: `var localDoc = document.currentScript.ownerDocument`
-    + Web components probably included in other HTMLpages
+    + Web components probably included in other HTML pages
-    + good practice: selecting elements only in the HTML page of the Web Component, not in the document that will import the Web Component
+    + good practice: selecting elements only in the HTML page of the Web Components, not in the document that will import the Web Components
   + registration of a new custom element named `<my-widget>`
     + syntax: `customElements.define('my-widget', MyWidget);`
     + when the browser encounters `<my-widget>` within an HTML document, it will create an instance of the `MyWidget` class and render the shadow DOM of the Web Component